 and finally, change It!

-This, in many respects, is the hardest part –, particularly for long-held beliefs.
-As we’ve seen, we’re creatures of habits, and long held patterns take a conscious willingness and some dedicated effort to change.
+This, in many respects, is the hardest part – in particular for long-held beliefs.
+As we’ve seen, we’re creatures of habits, and longheld patterns take a conscious willingness and some dedicated effort to change.

 We’ll see in the following modules that even our most deep-rooted negative and critical beliefs have very little or no foundation at all.